 Phonics is taught daily at Walter Infant School and Nursery, and applied and promoted holistically across the school as the prime method for decoding (reading) or encoding (spelling) words.
-We use the Letters and Sound documentation as our primary scheme of work, which is supplemented by Jolly Phonics and the www.phonicsplay.co.uk website.
-Letters and Sounds separate phonics into six phases of teaching (Appendix B).
+We use a systematic synthetic phonics programme, supported by the Letters and Sound documentation and the www.phonicsplay.co.uk website.
+Letters and Sounds separatesphonics into six phases of teaching (Appendix B).
 Each phase is progressive, and consolidated through revision.
-Although teachers have the freedom to use whatever resources or schemas they wish, the www.phonicsplay.co.uk website is advocated as the primary method for planning and teaching groups of children phonics.